merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 antibiotics_predictions.loc[antibiotics_predictions['class'] == 0, 'class'] = 'HEALTHY'
 ```

-If you continue to run the code after that section, you will see that the sample classifications get written to the file `CLASSIFIER_PREDICTIONS.txt`.
+If you continue to run the code after that section, you will see that the sample classifications get written to the file `06_CLASSIFIER/CLASSIFIER_PREDICTIONS.txt`.

 ### Generating Figure 5